About CrUX Data

 Why Core Web Vitals Matter

-- Google Search Ranking: Core Web Vitals are direct ranking factors in Google’s search algorithm
+Core Web Vitals are critical for both user experience and SEO:- Google Search Ranking: Core Web Vitals are direct ranking factors in Google’s search algorithm

 - User Engagement: Better metrics correlate with higher engagement and lower bounce rates